 Q Can my supporters take the competitor bus to the start line?

 A Unfortunately that won’t be possible, as there will only be room for athletes.
-Also, the buses will have returned before the start and you’ll be stuck out there!
+Also, the buses will have returned before the start and they will be stuck out there!
 Parking is very limited, so we ask people to refrain from driving out to the start.
-Probably best to wish your team good luck in Dunsborough, and find a nice bay or two – Bunker, Eagle, Meelup, Castle Rock, Old Dunsborough – to cheer them on along the way.
+Probably best for supporters to wish your team good luck in Dunsborough, and find a nice bay or two – Bunker, Eagle, Meelup, Castle Rock, Old Dunsborough – to cheer you on along the way.

 Q Will there be a supporter bus?

-A No, not this time.
-We figure that the field will stretch out quite quickly and it would be hard to have a service that allows for supporters to see their particular team.
+A No there won't be.
+The field will stretch out quite quickly and it would be hard to have a service that allows for supporters to see their particular team.
 There are access points to the course, which are marked on the course map.

 Q What food and drink will be provided at the finish line?